 Key Travel Facts for Australians

 • Currency: Singapore Dollar (SGD).
-As of early 2026, A$1 buys approximately SGD 0.84.
-Credit and debit cards are accepted almost everywhere.
-Contactless payments are standard
+As of early 2026, A$1 buys approximately SGD 0.88.
+Credit cards and contactless payments are accepted almost everywhere.
+ATMs widely available.
+Cash only needed for some hawker centres and smaller shops

-• SafeTravel advisory: Singapore is typically rated Level 1 - Exercise normal safety precautions.
-One of the safest countries in the world for travellers
+• Smartraveller advisory: Singapore is typically rated Level 1 - Exercise normal safety precautions, the lowest risk category

 Travel Risks in Singapore for Australian Travellers